zeiss-microscopy/OAD/Machine_Learning/README.md

 ### Semantic Segmentation

-Deep-Learning Models for semantic segmentation can be trained on the [cloud platform](https://www.apeer.com/app/ai-toolkit/overview) or "externally" and then packaged as a CZANN file using the [czmodel](#the-czmodel-pypi-package).
+Deep-Learning Models for semantic segmentation can be trained on the [arivis AI] or "externally" and then packaged as a CZANN file using the [czmodel](#the-czmodel-pypi-package).
 The artifact that is "shipped" is only the model and the actual platform, where the model will be used later, has to make sure all required dependencies are available

 ### Instance Segmentation

-For the Instance Segmentation models the annotation and training process also takes place on the [cloud platform](https://www.apeer.com/app/ai-toolkit/overview) but the deployment is done differently compared to simple DL models for semantic segmentation.
+For the Instance Segmentation models the annotation and training process also takes place on the [arivis AI] but the deployment is done differently compared to simple DL models for semantic segmentation.

 AI Models for Instance Segmentation will be deployed including all code for DataIO, pre-processing, Inference and PostProcessing as a container, which can be deployed across platforms to ensure identical results.The artifact that is "shipped" i only the model & code inside a container and the actual platform, where the model will be used later, does not need to provide all rhe required packages to execute the actual AI model.